Building Firefox On Windows¶

 Disk Space: At least 40GB of free disk space.

-Operating System: Windows 10.
+Operating System: Windows 10 or later.
 It is advisable to have Windows Update be fully up-to-date.
 See Supported Build Hosts for more information.

 Install MozillaBuild.